ITU-BDSA23-GROUP15/Chirp/docs/report.md

 ![Illustration showing how an issue is done](figures/team_work_flow.png){height=500px}

 When a new issue is created, it is automatically assigned to the "new" column in the project board.
 Members of the team can then assign themselves to the issue, with the amount of people working on it, being mainly dependent on the complexity of the issue.
 When a member assigns themselves to an issue, they move the issue to the "in progress" column.
 A new branch is created to work on the issue, and a pull request is linked to the issue, to track the progress on it.
 When the issue is considered completed, by the working members, the pull request is reviewed by the other members of the team.
-Members then review if they find the solution satisfactory.
+Members then review whether they find the solution satisfactory or not.
 If the solution is not found satisfactory, they provide feedback, throughout their review and await the working members to consider feedback and submit a corrected pull request for review.
 If the solution is found satisfactory, the pull request is merged into the main branch.
 The issue is then moved to the "done" column.

 ![Project Board right before handin](figures/ProjectBoard.png)